MenuDocs/Discord-Levelling/docs/source/modules/storage.rst

 Any class can be used for a cache assuming it implements the ``abc.Datastore`` Protocol.

-.. module:: levelling.datastores.json
+.. module:: levelling.datastores.json.json
 .. autoclass:: Json

 *This is the currently used default datastore*

-.. module:: levelling.datastores.sqlite
+.. module:: levelling.datastores.sqlite.sqlite
 .. autoclass:: Sqlite